PhDMeiwp/basicANCOVA/README.md

-# basicTrendline: an R package for adding trendline of basic regression models to plot
+# basicANCOVA: an R package for One-way ANCOVA Judgement and Plot